5 Legit Ways to Get Free Gas Cards

 We’ve compiled a list of all the best ways to fill up your tank for free.
 If you’re looking for ways to save money on gas, check out these 5 ideas that will help pay for gas without breaking the bank.

 There are a lot of sites out there offering free stuff, but most are scams.
 Swagbucks is a reliable and legit way to get free gas cards.
-Swagbucks is a site that rewards users for doing all kinds of simple tasks online, like taking surveys, watching videos, and shopping online.
-There are even rewards for using their search engine and playing games.
+Swagbucks is a site that rewards users for doing all kinds of simple tasks online, like taking surveys, watching videos, and shopping.
+There are even rewards for using its search engine and playing games.

 Swagbucks awards points for completing these activities, which you can trade in for gift cards.
 Every 100 points is worth $1.
 At 5,000 points you can trade in for a $50 gift card to Sunoco, Exxon Mobil, or Chevron gas stations.